Pavitra Bhagya: Plot

 The story is about college-mates Pranati Mishra and Reyansh Khurana who fall in love but go their separate ways when Reyansh learns that Pranati is pregnant.
-Pranati has a daughter.
+Pranati gives birth to a daughter.
 Shobha sends the baby to an orphanage.
-Eight years later, Pranati learns about the existence of her daughter, Jugnu, and she and Reyansh are given her joint custody for six months.
-Pranati moves into the Khurana house where the story continues along few sub-plots such as the mystery of the death behind Reyansh's mother, Riya and Armaan's Love Story, the custody battle of Jugnu, Archit and Navya sibling relations, Jugnu's kidnapping, the evil intentions of elder brother Vardhan and Mallika who wants to marry Reyansh.
+Eight years later, Pranati learns about the existence of her daughter, Jugnu, and she and Reyansh are given joint custody of her for six months.
+Pranati moves into the Khurana house where the story continues with a few sub-plots such as the mystery of the death behind Reyansh's mother, Riya and Armaan's love story, the custody battle of Jugnu, Archit and Navya sibling relations, Jugnu's kidnapping, the evil intentions of elder brother Vardhan and Mallika who wants to marry Reyansh.
 On Pranati's birthday, Reyansh's family has to move back to their old house because Vardhan has been sent to jail.
-Pranati and Reyansh do the pooja in the old house where the story ends off with Reyansh asking Pranathi inside his head to marry him and Pranati responds saying yes in her head.
+Pranati and Reyansh do the pooja in the old house where the story ends off with Reyansh asking Pranati inside his head to marry him and Pranati responds saying yes in her head.